Mass Timber for Everyday Projects

-Here are a couple of things I’ve learned as a structural engineer about working on Mass Timber projects that may help you decide if it is right for your next project.
+Here are a couple of things we’ve learned as a structural engineer about working on Mass Timber projects that may help you decide if it is right for your next project.

 1. Change is Hard, But Solutions are Plentiful

-The positive attributes of Mass Timber are numerous, but we all know that change is hard.
-I mean really hard.
-We understand the need to balance business stability with the desire to be on the leading edge of advancements, especially when status quo works well.
+The positive attributes of Mass Timber are numerous, but we all know that change is hard, really hard.
+We understand the need to balance business stability with the desire to be on the leading edge of advancements, especially when the status quo works well.
 Think about the last time you actively worked to change a habit.
 Then add money and the feeling of uncertainty on top of that.
-That “hard-to-adopt” habit, the one you really wish you already had, just got especially difficult.
+That “hard-to-adopt” habit, which you really wish you already had, just got especially difficult.

-Since my Mass Timber journey began in 2010, I’ve thought a lot about achieving this balance.
-I’ve also been asked a wide variety of questions.
+Since my Mass Timber journey began in 2010, we’ve thought a lot about achieving this balance.
+We’ve also been asked a wide variety of questions.
 Some of those that constantly pop up in conversations during the early stages of projects are: